Fusion power: 2020s

 In May 2023, the United States Department of Energy (DOE) provided a grant of $46 million to eight companies across seven states to support fusion power plant design and research efforts.
 This funding, under the Milestone-Based Fusion Development Program, aligns with objectives to demonstrate pilot-scale fusion within a decade and to develop fusion as a carbon-neutral energy source by 2050.
 The granted companies are tasked with addressing the scientific and technical challenges to create viable fusion pilot plant designs in the next 5–10 years.
 The recipient firms include Commonwealth Fusion Systems, Focused Energy Inc., Princeton Stellarators Inc., Realta Fusion Inc., Tokamak Energy Inc., Type One Energy Group, Xcimer Energy Inc., and Zap Energy Inc.

 In December 2023, the largest and most advanced tokamak JT-60SA was inaugurated in Naka, Japan.
 The reactor is a joint project between Japan and the European Union.
 The reactor had achieved its first plasma in October 2023.
 Subsequently, South Korea's fusion reactor project, the Korean Superconducting Tokamak Advanced Research, successfully operated for 102 seconds in a high-containment mode (H-mode) containing high ion temperatures of more than 100 million degrees in plasma tests conducted from December 2023 to February 2024.

-In January 2025, EAST fusion reactor in China was reported to maintain a steady-state high-confinement plasma operation for 1066 seconds.
+In January 2025, EAST fusion reactor in China was reported to maintain a steady-state high-confinement plasma operation for 1066 seconds (nearly 18 minutes).
 In February 2025, the French Alternative Energies and Atomic Energy Commission (CEA) announced that its WEST tokamak had maintained a stable plasma for 1,337 seconds—over 22 minutes.
+In March Energy Singularity announced that a magnet that produce a magnetic field of 21.7 T.

+In 2026, EAST announced that it had surpassed the Greenwald plasma density limit.
+The experiment pioneered plasma-wall self-organization, electron cyclotron resonance heating (ohmic start-up), management of initial fuel gas pressure, active reduction of boundary impurity sputtering and contamination from the reactor walls.
+The plasma entered a density-free regime where higher density did not increase instability.

 Future development

 Claims of commercially viable fusion power being relatively imminent have often attracted ridicule within the scientific community.
 A common joke is that human-engineered fusion has always been promised as 30 years away since the concept was first discussed, or that it has been "20 years away for 50 years".

-In 2024, Commonwealth Fusion Systems announced plans to build the world's first grid-scale commercial nuclear fusion power plant at the James River Industrial Center in Chesterfield County, Virginia, which is part of the Greater Richmond Region; the plant is designed to produce about 400 MW of electric power, and is intended to come online in the early 2030s.
+In 2024, Commonwealth Fusion Systems announced plans to build the world's first grid-scale commercial nuclear fusion power plant at the James River Industrial Center in Chesterfield County, Virginia, which is part of the Greater Richmond Region.
+The plant is designed to produce about 400 MW of electric power, and is intended to come online in the early 2030s.

-In 2025, Helion Energy a startup company backed by OpenAI announced plans for construction of a nuclear fusion power plant in Malaga, Washington that will supply power to Microsoft data centers by 2028, it will take advantage of grid infrastructure already in place for the nearby Rock Island Dam hydroelectric plant.
+In 2025, Helion Energy, a startup company backed by OpenAI, announced plans to build a fusion power plant in Malaga, Washington to supply power to Microsoft data centers by 2028.
+It will use extant grid infrastructure for the nearby Rock Island Dam hydroelectric plant.